 When you are eating away from home, be sure that you NEVER, NEVER wrap your retainers in a paper towel, napkin or tissue.
 This is the most common way of losing them.
 ALWAYS put them in the retainer case.

 Your retainers should be cleaned after each meal and before going to bed.
 We realize that while in school you may not be able to clean them, but please do so as soon as possible after school.
 Retainers can be cleaned with your regular toothbrush and toothpaste.
 You may use a denture brush and denture toothpaste if you wish.
 Fill the sink with water to cushion the fall in case you drop them.
 Do NOT use hot water as it will cause distortion of your retainer.
 Clean retainer gently.
 Be careful not to bend the wires.
 Before placing the cleaned retainers in your mouth, be sure you thoroughly brush your teeth.
-If the retainer or teeth are not kept clean, an irritation or inflammation of the gums may be resulted.
+If the retainer or teeth are not kept clean, an irritation or inflammation of the gums may result.

 If you are not careful with your retainers, they may crack, break or the wires may become bent.
 If a small piece of plastic breaks off, this is usually not serious and you can smooth the retainer with a fingernail file.
 If a larger piece breaks off, it may be necessary to remake the retainer.
 If your retainer cracks or breaks in half, DO NOT attempt to fix it, as the glue you use might be poisonous or cause damage to your tissue.